zRhyan/BotCollectibles/Context.md

 7.  ( ) /explorar: Get a free card every 12h (or defined period).
 8. (X) /pokemart or /pokem: Store for purchasing event cards, stickers, banners.
 9. (X) /pokebanco: Display coins (pokécoins), captures, and pokéballs.
-10. ( ) /doar: Donate cards or captures to another player.
+10. (X) /doar: Donate cards or captures to another player.
 11. ( ) /roubar or /r: Trading cards between players, with confirmation.
 12. ( ) /ginasio: Show ranking of who has more cards of a specific type.
 13. (X) /comprarbolas: Additional purchase of spins/pokéballs.